DK5983/MSDS498IndividualProject/README.md

 ## Introduction

 In the sixteenth chapter of the textbook *Python for Programmers*, the authors walk you through a number of exercises pertaining to Big Data utilizing Hadoop, Spark, NoSQL and IoT (**https://learning.oreilly.com/library/view/python-for-programmers/9780135231364/ch16.xhtml**).
 In section 16.5 the exercise was to configure and run a MapReduce Cluster in Azure that could identify the length of each word in a text and count how many words had each length.
 For this project, I wanted to get the same end result, but use a different cloud-based platform.
 I chose **Amazon Web Services (AWS)** for this project utilizing their **Elastic Map Reduce (EMR)** program.
-This README will walk you through the entire process including introducing the architecture of the project, uploading the documents into *GitHub* and *AWS*, configuirng the EMR cluster, adding the Mapper/Reducer step to run the cluster and obtaining the readable output.  <br /><br />
+This README will walk you through the entire process including introducing the architecture of the project, uploading the documents into *GitHub* and *AWS*, configuring the EMR cluster, adding the Mapper/Reducer step to run the cluster and obtaining the readable output.  <br /><br />
 *This repository contains the source code and information pertaining to the project which was initially downloaded from the **Python for Programmers** text*

 ## Files